aidoanto/seo-descriptions/README.md

 1. Copy `.env.example` to `.env` and fill in:
    - `HTTP_USERNAME`
    - `HTTP_PASSWORD`
-     (These are required for the Drupal Basic Auth wall.)
+   - `BASE_URL` – the absolute origin (including `https://`) for the Drupal site you’re auditing.
+     This lets the CLI turn CSV entries like `home` or `/about` into full URLs before fetching them.
 2. Install dependencies using [uv](https://github.com/astral-sh/uv):

    ```